marcusoftnet/marcusoftnet.github.io/_posts/2014-11-19-how-i-prepare-presentation.md

 I even try out sound bytes for part of my talk:

-> So that means I rather do small steps often than gigant steps seldom.
+> So that means I rather do small steps often than giant steps seldom.
 >
 > Kanban is a process improvement tool.
 It makes you and your team better.
 It’s collaborative, visual and really simple to pick up

-Often I end up doing run-throughs of the talk or parts of it.
+Often I end up doing run-through of the talk or parts of it.
 Just to get a feel for how I would present this.

 The hardest part for me here is to remember what I thought...
 So I usually write down some points or bullets when I get the chance, after the run for example.
 They are often repeated and unstructured.
 Doesn't matter now.